diem/diem/testsuite/cluster-test/README.md

 ###### Run and build

 Normally we run cluster_test on linux machine in AWS.
-In order to build linux binary on mac laptopt we have cross compilation script:
+In order to build linux binary on mac laptop we have cross compilation script:

 `docker/cluster_test/build.sh`